atom/flight-manual.atom.io/outline.md

 only have what it left to do here.

-You'll notice in some of the active `book/[section]/sections/` folders there are some 'xx-name.asc' files.
+You'll notice in some of the active `book/[section]/sections/` folders there are some `xx-name.asc` files.
 These are sections of content that should probably be folded in at some point but we're not sure exactly where to put them.
 They aren't included in any of the main files, so they aren't currently rendered.
 If you want to write something and aren't sure where it